 Storing medium should facilitate redundancy solutions such as RAID and backup solutions.
 Procedures for reuse of data storage (after one month or.) should be put in place.

-The design should include means to restore historical data for replay.
+The design should include means to restore historical data for replay or to query a database.

 Decision Support